 id_column

-It is mandatory for users to provide the id_column parameter.
-This parameter is a string that contains the source data ID column name.
+It is an optional parameter.
+If provided, this parameter is a string that contains the source data ID column name.
+If not provided, it is generated from the hash of the content columns.

 Here is an example of usage.
 A user wants to store the following data in a knowledge base.